Speak Up, Mr. Mayor, On Governor's Unwise Edicts. You Can Do That And You Should

 Previously by Mr. Krikorian:

-Opinion pieces, editorials and viewpoints on LBREPORT.com are proudly those of their bylined authors but not necessarily those of our advertisers.
-We welcome our readers' comments/opinions 24/7 via Disqus, Facebook and moderate length letters and longer-form op-ed pieces submitted to us at mail@LBReport.com.
+Viewpoints and op-eds on LBREPORT.com are proudly those of their bylined authors but not necessarily those of LBREPORT.com or our advertisers.
+We welcome our readers' comments/opinions 24/7 via Facebook and moderate length letters and longer-form op-ed pieces submitted to us at mail@LBReport.com.

 Recommend LBREPORT.com to your Facebook friends: